 unsaved couples.
 All of those three marriages seem

-good.
+good at this time.
 All of the 12 other marriages are of

 Christians.
 One is recent and I am unaware of any

 problems with that one.
-All of the other 11 have
+The 11others have

 terrible gut-wrenching stories that go with every